 Mid- and Long-wave Infrared Cameras

-Mostly for thermal imaging (thermography) applications, mid-infrared cameras are used, which can respond to substantially longer optical wavelengths – sometimes well beyond 10 μm.
+Mostly for thermal imaging (thermography) applications, mid-infrared cameras are used, which can respond to substantially longer optical wavelengths – sometimes well beyond 10 μm – as are relevant for thermal radiation.
 It is then possible, for example, to obtain temperature maps of buildings in order to identify locations with excessive heat losses; that must work even at winter temperatures of below 0 °C, where thermal emission is rather low.
 There is a range of other applications, for example involving medical diagnosis, nondestructive testing, fire detection, satellite-based weather profile monitoring, air pollution monitoring and deforestation mapping, apart from military applications like passive infrared surveillance and heat-seeking missiles.

 Spectral regions of special interest are the atmospheric windows at approximately 3 to 5 μm (the mid-wave infrared window, MWIR) and from 8 to 12 μm (long-wave window, LWIR).
 Here, atmospheric transmission is relatively high, while there is strong infrared absorption in other wavelength regions.

 For such long wavelengths, special infrared optics are required.
 Unfortunately, that substantially contributes to the cost of long-wavelength infrared cameras.
 The imaging performance of such optics is also usually not great, but that may not matter since the resolution of the required image sensors is anyway quite moderate.